arc-Smith/Anki-Mystery-Count/README.md

 I have several ideas for improving and expanding this add-on:

 * **Customizable Symbol:** Allow users to choose their own character, string, or even emojis to display instead of a question mark.
-* **Conditional Display:** Implement an option to reveal the number of cards only when the count is below a certain threshold (e.g., the last 10 cards), to provide an end-of-session cue.